EluciusFTW/SpectreCoff/README.md

-# SpecteCoff
+# SpectreCoff
 _Spectre Console for F#_ - A thin, opinionated wrapper around [Spectre.Console](https://github.com/spectreconsole/spectre.console).

-## SpecteCoff
+## SpectreCoff
 ### Goals and Philosophy
-Our goal with SpecteCoff is two-fold:
+Our goal with SpectreCoff is two-fold:
 * Make Spectre.Console available for console application in F# in an idiomatic way, and moreover
 * Provide a very easy, natural and seamless api surface to the underlying functionality of Spectre.